 Take the cooked Kheer out in a serving bowl and garnish it with remaining sliced pistachios.
 Serve it immediately.

-For prasad, you may serve this kheer on room temperature.
+For Prasad, you may serve this kheer at room temperature.

 Variations for Shevayachi Kheer

 There are many ways through which you can transform this simple delicacy into a five-star restaurant dessert.

 And importantly, it can also be done in your kitchen at home.
 Here are some ideas for you –

 You can mix a couple of your favorite fruits in cooked Vermicelli kheer.
 It can be a good alternative for those who don’t like dry fruits in their foods.

 Tip: You should use tangy fruits like Pineapple, Oranges and Mosambi (Sweet Lime).
 The tanginess of these fruits compliments well to this sweet dish.